mblumtritt/ros/README.md

 Ruby On Speed (ROS) allows you to run your Ruby code idioms in an elegant and reproducible way.
 It's based on the wonderful [Benchmark/Ips](https://github.com/evanphx/benchmark-ips) gem and provides an easy to use DSL to create the benchmark collection.

 ## List of Benchmarks

-- [Array:compact](./benchmarks/array/compact_bench.rb) - remove any nil element from an Array
+- [Array:compact](./benchmarks/array/compact_bench.rb) - remove all nil elements from an Array
 - [Array:concat](./benchmarks/array/concat_bench.rb) - concatenate two Arrays
 - [Array:contains](./benchmarks/array/contains_bench.rb) - check if an Array contains an element
 - [Array:contains_array](./benchmarks/array/contains_array_bench.rb) - test if all elements of an Array are included in another Array